Record deaths, ICU patients as Malaysia reports more than 6,000 new COVID-19 cases for 6th straight day

 Eight of the new clusters are linked to workplaces, six are in the community and three stemmed from religious gatherings.

-The remaining three clusters were traced to an education institution, a high-risk community and an imported infection.
+The remaining three clusters were traced to an education institution, a dialysis centre in Selangor and crew members of a ship docked at the Port of Johor, Pasir Gudang.

 READ: Full lockdown would guarantee safety, but Malaysia's economy could collapse: Muhyiddin on targeted COVID-19 curbs